mtrossbach/noah-mqtt/README.md

 If you’re already using MQTT with other integrations like zigbee2mqtt or AhoyDTU, you already have the MQTT integration configured and active.
 In this case, you can skip step 1 and 2 as your existing setup should work with Noah-mqtt.

+The integration process for Noah-mqtt with Home Assistant is consistent, regardless of how Home Assistant is installed—whether it’s through Home Assistant OS, Home Assistant Supervised, or Home Assistant Container.

 1. **Set Up an MQTT Broker**:
    Ensure you have an MQTT broker running, such as [Mosquitto](https://mosquitto.org/), and that it’s accessible from both Noah-mqtt and Home Assistant.